UKCloud/documentation/articles/openshift/oshift-how-backup-directories-database.md

 ## Backing up container directories to your local client

-1. Create a directory on your localhost for files to be backed up to:
+1. Create a directory on your local client for files to be backed up to:

     ```bash
     mkdir ~/oshiftbackups